The Application Process

 The donor fee is remitted following the egg retrieval.

-Stage Four: Fertilization and Embryo Transfer
+Stage Five: Fertilization and Embryo Transfer

 Once the eggs are retrieved, the laboratory staff will begin the process of fertilization (the union of the sperm and egg).
 The retrieved eggs are immediately examined by the embryologist and then placed in a specialized culture medium and allowed to remain there undisturbed for 2-3 hours.
 A semen sample is then added to the medium containing the eggs.
 By the following day the eggs will have fertilized.
 The fertilized egg is now called an embryo.
 An embryo transfer will usually take place after the embryos have developed in the laboratory for three to five days.